ToolJet/ToolJet/docs/docs/widgets/map.md

 title: Map
 ---

-The map component enables users to display a map on the app.
+The **Map** component enables users to display a map on the app.
 It can be used to display or choose a single location or multiple locations on the map.
-The map component can be used to display the location of a business, a store, or a restaurant.
+The Map component can be used to display the location of a business, a store, or a restaurant.
 It can also be used to display the location of a user on the map.
 It allows users to interact with the map interface and pick specific points of interest.

 :::tip Using Self-hosted
 If you are utilizing the self-hosted version of ToolJet, it is necessary to configure the Google Maps API key as an environment variable.
 Please refer to the [environment variable setup documentation](/docs/setup/env-vars/#google-maps-configuration--optional-).